0-artnoc/AnonTab/README.md

 AnonTab allows you to browse safely, anonymously and privately to any suspicious URLs from within your everyday browser!

-This extension simply equips your web browser with a special tab in which your real IP address is masked via public Google proxy servers; all connections are SSL/TLS encrypted.
+This extension simply equips your web browser with a special tab in which your real IP address is masked via public proxy servers; all connections are SSL/TLS encrypted.
 No tracking, no logs, no scripts and no history entries—totally off the record browsing.
 Fear not!

 ___Built on top of [DOMPurify](https://github.com/cure53/DOMPurify).___